auerswal/sft/README.md

   [Go implementation of section](https://www.unix-ag.uni-kl.de/~auerswal/section/index.html) as well)
-* `section.py` - Python version of the above `section` script, for use on systems without awk or Perl, but Python (see my more featureful [Go implementation of section](https://www.unix-ag.uni-kl.de/~auerswal/section/index.html) as well)
+* `section.py` - Python version of the above `section` script, for use on systems without Awk or Perl, but Python (see my more featureful [Go implementation of section](https://www.unix-ag.uni-kl.de/~auerswal/section/index.html) as well)
 * `slatel` - strip leading and trailing empty lines